Oberhasli: History

 Oberhasli district was merged with Interlaken district in 2010 to form the new Interlaken-Oberhasli district.
 The population of Gadmen declined from 739 in 1850 to 250 in 2007, Gadmen municipality being merged into Innertkirchen in 2014.

 Administrative divisions

-The Oberhasli district was the easternmost of the 26 districts of the canton of Bern, from 1833 to 2009, encompassing an area of 550 km².
+The Oberhasli district is the easternmost of the 26 districts of the canton of Bern, from 1833 to 2009, encompassing an area of 550 km2.
 The administrative capital is Meiringen.